-

 6. Main obligations and processing requirements

-- Maintaining records of processing activities;
+- Maintaining the records of processing activities

-- Information requirement;
+- Information requirement

-- Appropriate legal grounds for processing;
+- Appropriate legal grounds for processing

 7. Data subject rights

-Data subject has the following rights:
+Data subject~ has the following rights:

-- to be informed;
+- right to be informed,

-- to access;
+- right to access,

-- to rectification and supplement;
+- right to rectification and supplement,

-- to erasure of personal data;
+- right to erasure of personal data,

-- to restriction of processing;
+- right to restriction of processing,

-- to personal data portability; and
+- right to personal data portability,

-- to object
+- right to object, and

 8. Processing by third parties